bee6-bot/bee6-legacy/README.md

 ## Features

+- `DOING` **Powerful Settings**: Customize BEE6's features to suit your indidual server's needs.
+BEE6 offers a wide range of settings to help you create the bot for you.

-- **Customized Welcome and Goodbye Messages**: Create warm and personalized welcome messages for new members and bid farewell with unique goodbye messages when members leave.
+- `TODO` **Customized Welcome and Goodbye Messages**: Create warm and personalized welcome messages for new members and bid farewell with unique goodbye messages when members leave.
 Customize these messages to match your server's style and tone.

-- **Social Media Alerts**: Keep your community in the loop with your latest social media updates.
+- `TODO` **Social Media Alerts**: Keep your community in the loop with your latest social media updates.
 BEE6 can automatically post your tweets, YouTube videos, and more directly into your Discord server.

-- **Reaction Roles**: Simplify the role assignment process by allowing members to react to specific messages and get roles instantly.
+- `TODO` **Reaction Roles**: Simplify the role assignment process by allowing members to react to specific messages and get roles instantly.
 Manage your community's roles with ease.

-- **Leveling System**: Encourage engagement and reward your members for being active on your server.
+- `DONE` **Leveling System**: Encourage engagement and reward your members for being active on your server.
 BEE6's leveling system tracks members' activity and assigns levels based on their interactions.
+Also offering the option to sync levels with MEE6.

-- **Moderation Tools**: Keep your server safe and friendly with BEE6's powerful moderation commands.
+- `TODO` **Moderation Tools**: Keep your server safe and friendly with BEE6's powerful moderation commands.
 From content filtering to automated warnings to continuous message logging, maintain a positive community atmosphere with BEE6.

-- **Polls**: Gather opinions and feedback from your community with BEE6's intuitive poll commands.
+- `TODO` **Polls**: Gather opinions and feedback from your community with BEE6's intuitive poll commands.
 Create polls quickly and see real-time results.

-- **Custom Commands**: Expand BEE6's functionality by creating your own custom commands.
+- `TODO` **Custom Commands**: Expand BEE6's functionality by creating your own custom commands.
 Design commands that fetch information, display server stats, or trigger entertaining responses.

-- **Auto-Moderation**: Enable BEE6's auto-moderation to automatically detect and handle offensive content, spam, and other rule violations in your server.
+- `TODO` **Auto-Moderation**: Enable BEE6's auto-moderation to automatically detect and handle offensive content, spam, and other rule violations in your server.

-- **Advanced Logging**: Keep track of important events and actions in your server with BEE6's extensive logging features.
+- `DOING` **Advanced Logging**: Keep track of important events and actions in your server with BEE6's extensive logging features.
 Monitor user actions, message deletions, and more.

-- **Birthday Celebrations**: Never miss a member's birthday!
+- `TODO` **Birthday Celebrations**: Never miss a member's birthday!
 BEE6 will send automatic birthday wishes to your members, making them feel appreciated on their special day.

-- **Fun Mini-games**: If you're looking for some fun and entertainment, enable BEE6's mini games.
+- `TODO` **Fun Mini-games**: If you're looking for some fun and entertainment, enable BEE6's mini games.
   Challenge your community members to trivia, quizzes, and other exciting activities.

-- **Economy System**: Create a virtual economy in your server with BEE6's economy system.
+- `DOING` **Economy System**: Create a virtual economy in your server with BEE6's economy system.
 Members can earn currency by being active and use it to purchase items and play games.

 ## Installation and Setup